Twisted metal, rushing wind: A narrowly avoided disaster as jet’s wall rips away at 3 miles high

 “I’m glad that it is not any worse than it was — that’s all.
 I keep coming back to it,” she said.
 “Like, how lucky Jack got.
 That was his name, the kid who sat next to me.
 His name was Jack, and how lucky he was that he had a seatbelt on.”

 On Sunday, a passenger’s cellphone that had been sucked out of the plane was found.
-It was still operational, having survived its three-mile plunge.
+It was still operational, having survived its plunge from the sky.

 It was open to the owner’s baggage claim receipt.